 The solution presented here is the "crossway system," which I devised in 2006.
 Here the particles "live" in one-dimensional discrete finite spaces.
 Each particle has its own space, its "biotope" as it may be called.
-The two biotopes are arranged in Euclidean space normal to one another, resembling two crossing roads.
+The two biotopes are arranged in Euclidean space orthogonal to one another, resembling two crossing roads.
 The particles interact through a potential depending on the distance between the particles.
 The potential has finite range, so that interaction becomes effective only if both particles are close to the intersection point.
 Apart from the interaction between particles, particle 1 moves freely and particle 2 moves under the influence of a parabolic potential that has its minimum just at the intersection point.
 Particle 2 is thus a finite-dimensional version of a harmonic oscillator.
 In order to keep the particles in the system, we give the two biotopes a toroidal topology by declaring the next neighbor of the last point to be the first point.

 There are controls for sizes of the biotopes, numbers of their discretization points, masses of the particles and strengths of oscillator potential and interaction potential.
 Further controls set the initial condition: an oscillator eigenstate for particle 2 and a bell-shaped position distribution together with a "boost" velocity for particle 1.
 The velocity with which particle 1 is sent toward the crossing is set primarily by setting the oscillator level, which is just reachable by absorbing all kinetic energy of particle 1.
 Detailed explanation of all control parameters is given in Tooltips that appear as you mouse over them.
-To read the annotations, you may need to pause the program by unchecking the "run" box.

 The "run" box triggers time evolution of the two-particle wavefunction, which is shown as a color distribution on a rectangular display area.
 In this display, colors correspond to complex numbers, pixel position along the horizontal direction to discrete position of particle 1, and pixel position along the vertical direction to discrete position of particle 2.
 Thus each color pixel encodes a quantum amplitude for a situation in which the discrete position of each particle has a definite value.
 The display area is set such that the path crossing is the center of the area.
 Taking this as the origin of a conventional coordinate system, particle 1 runs along the axis and particle 2 along the axis.[less]